-- 156. Evaluations play a significant role in meeting the SRF commitment to ensure the effective and efficient use of resources as a tool for accountability and learning.
-Each field intervention grant proposition should include an evaluation approach that gives details on the types, timelines and themes of evaluation/assessment that will be conducted. - 157.
-Partners rated as low risk after vetting, with a project of more than 24 months, are expected to plan, budget and conduct three surveys during the project.
-A baseline, mid-term, and end-line survey evaluating the project performance, and a mid-term evaluation evaluating the project as a whole. - 158.
-For partners rated medium and high risk, with project lengths equal to or less than 24 months, only a baseline survey will be required-with the aim of collecting reference values for project indicators.
+- 148. For partners rated medium and high risk, with project lengths equal to or less than 24 months, only a baseline survey will be required-with the aim of collecting reference values for project indicators.
 The SRF will conduct an evaluation at the end of the project through a third party.
 Baseline surveys will, at the beginning of the project, collect baseline values of indicators included in the Result Framework.
 The baseline survey should be taken at the earliest, depending on the accessibility of the areas, but not later than three months (03) after the beginning of the intervention.
 Mid-term and endline surveys will focus on outcome indicators or any other indicators requiring surveys as measurement method.
-Comparisons will be made between baseline values and those collected during mid-term and endline surveys. - 159.
-Partners will share with the FMU terms of reference of the survey, describing the scope of work and the FMU can make potential recommendations prior to data collection. - 160.
+Comparisons will be made between baseline values and those collected during mid-term and endline surveys. - 149.
+Partners will share with the FMU terms of reference of the survey, describing the scope of work and the FMU can make potential recommendations prior to data collection. - 150.
 Mid-term evaluations to be conducted by partners should focus on the project as a whole and should evaluate the management and governance of the project, procedures (financial, supply chain, grant management, etc.), value for money, SRF support, sub-partner participation and capacity improvement.
-Partners can reference OECD/DAC5 evaluation questions, selecting the questions that are most relevant. - 161.
-This evaluation should be carried out by an external consultant and the scope of work should be developed in close collaboration with the FMU. - 162.
+Partners can reference OECD/DAC5 evaluation questions, selecting the questions that are most relevant. - 151.
+This evaluation should be carried out by an external consultant and the scope of work should be developed in close collaboration with the FMU. - 152.
 The evaluation report must be submitted to the FMU together with all sources of verification (including the updated PTM).